What is Ferrocement

 As seen in the figure, rectangular-patterned wire is formed by aligning the wires differently and connecting them to the crossroads of their tracks.
 Weldmesh is a wire-tied skeleton that acts as the foundation for linking fine wire meshes.

 Its surface area is taken into account when measuring the composite’s unique surface.
 The opening size of the weldmesh is defined, followed by a wire gauge with longitudinal and transverse directions.
-For long and non-breaking points, weldmesh with an opening diameter of 100 mm x 100 mm and 12 gauge steel gauges is 100 mm x 100 mm x 12 g x 12 g.
+For long and non-breaking points, weldmesh with an opening diameter of 100 mm x 100 mm and 12 gauge steel gauges are 100 mm x 100 mm x 12 g x 12 g.

 In ferrocement systems, welding meshes with opening sizes of 25 x 25, 50 x 50, 75 x 75, 100 x 100, and 150 x 150 are often used.
 Wire gauges can be anywhere between ten and sixteen.